 As for me, I don’t think that death anxiety will ever go away.
 It will pop up from time to time like an old friend you haven’t seen in a while but avoid grabbing coffee with.
 But I hope that when my time comes, we will get that coffee and enjoy every last bittersweet drop of it.

-If you got any value out of it, please share it with someone you care about.
+If you got any value out of this blog post, please share it with someone you care about.